joshnuss/1000experiments.dev/posts/153-codemirror-databinding.md

 ## Problem

-[CodeMirror](https://codemirror.net) is a vanila JavaScript library, so it has no concept of databinding.
+[CodeMirror](https://codemirror.net) is a vanilla JavaScript library, so it has no concept of Svelte's data-binding.

 ## Solution

-Simulate 2-way data binding by capturing `change` events, and updating the underlying value and reacting to updates of the underlying value and notifying codemirror.
+Simulate 2-way data binding by:

+1. capturing `change` events, and updating the underlying value
+2. reacting to updates of the underlying value and notifying codemirror by calling `setValue()`.

 ```javascript
 $: if (editor) {